William Thomas Hamilton (frontiersman): Career

 At the age of 19, in March 1842, Hamilton left Missouri for the Rocky Mountains to improve his health with Old Bill Williams, whom he worked with and became a companion.
 He was a trapper and trader for six years.
 His father bought a third interest in the trapping enterprise led by Williams.
-With the California Gold Rush, he moved in 1848 to Hangtonw (now Placerville), California, where he married and had a child.
+With the California Gold Rush, he moved in 1848 to Hangtown (now Placerville), California, where he married and had a child.
 In 1851, both his wife and child died.

 After protecting miners from Native Americans with the Buckskin Rangers in California, Hamilton worked for the government protecting pioneers from Native Americans in Nevada, Oregon and Montana and was a scout for George Armstrong Custer from the 1850s through the 1870s.
-During that time period, he also worked as a trader at Fort Benton, around Flathead Lake, and in 1858 he established a trading post along Rattlesnake Creek, being the first cabin built near what would become Missoula.
+During that time period, he also worked as a trader at Fort Benton, around Flathead Lake, and during the winter of 1858-1859 he established a trading post just west of Rattlesnake Creek where it joins the Clark Fork River, being the first cabin built at what would become Missoula.
 He also served as the sheriff of Chouteau County, Montana, and then as a U.S. Marshal in 1869.
 Continuing his work for the government, he worked with the Blackfoot People in 1873.
 Three years later he served under General George Crook and fought the Sioux in the Great Sioux War of 1876.

 Hamilton lived many years in Montana and trapped and hunted throughout the Yellowstone area.
 In Montana Territory and state, he was commonly known as "Uncle Billy."
 He later assisted the Smithsonian Institution in translating hundreds of Native American signs and pictographs painted on the cliffs along Lake Flathead near present-day Lakeside, Montana.

 In his later years, he was a guide and hunter.
 The 1900 U.S. Census enumerated William T. Hamilton, age 77, widower, in Stillwater, Carbon County, Montana, and recorded his occupation as Quartz Miner (indicating a miner who typically mined gold from lode deposits rather than from placer deposits).
 Hamilton lived in Columbus, Montana by 1903 when he was one of the co-founders of the Pioneers of Eastern Montana.